Hafnianium/us_elections/README.md

 From the analysis it can be seen the 2020 US election does not display the behaviour of a second peak of districts reporting abnormally high voter turnout and percentage of votes for the winning candidate, as seen in the Russian and Ugandan elections.

+For further analysis, population density of the congressional districts was taken from [Bloomberg CityLab](https://github.com/theatlantic/citylab-data).
+A machine learning based decision tree classifier was then trained on the data and was able to predict the congressional district 2020 US electoral result with an accuracy of 82%.